-The IOX instructions are included to clear the status register on the ND-500 interface module.
-It is not absolutely necessary to include this latter part in the LOAD-MODE:SYMB file, but it will speed up the process of starting the first user.
+It is not absolutely necessary to include these commands in the LOAD-MODE:SYMB file, but it will speed up the process of starting the first user.
 H.2 EXAMPLE OF THE BATCH FILE HENT-MODE: SYMB

 The batch file HENT-MODE:SYMB is used in a cold start.